What is an Agency Trading Desk ?

 Agency Trading Desks typically run a fully Transparent or Semitransparent business or they run a completely non-transparent model often referred to as “Black Box”.

-Major Agency Trading Desks from the Agency Holding Groups are as follows.
+Major Agency Trading Desks from the Agency Holding Companies are as follows.

 Publicis = Precision (previously known as Vivaki – Audience on Demand)